segmentio/segment-docs/src/connections/destinations/catalog/windsor/index.md

 {% include content/connection-modes.md %}

-1. From the Destinations catalog page in the Segment App, click "Add Destination".
+1. From the Destinations catalog page in the Segment App, click **Add Destination**.
 2. Search for "Windsor" in the Destinations Catalog, and select the "Windsor" destination.
 3. Choose which Source should send data to the "Windsor" destination.
 4. Go to the [Sources page on Windsor](https://app.windsor.io/sources)